 - 5.5.1 The structure and content of the practical examination and its answer key must be determined by the examiners and reviewed by the Chapter Examination Committee prior to submission to the College Office.
-Copies of all supportive materials such as slides and images must be provided to the College office for safe storage. - 5.5.2 It is essential that marking of the written papers is completed, that grades are collated, and that examiners have conferred about each candidate before the oral and practical examinations take place - 5.5.3 The practical examination should be of sufficient duration to adequately assess the candidate's practical application of his/her knowledge.
-If more than three hours is required, a break is mandatory. - 5.5.4 Every attempt should be made to in fact assess practical skills. - 5.5.5 An accurate and detailed record must be made of the candidate's performance in the practical examination on the grading sheet.
-This is best achieved by requesting the candidate to provide brief written responses to questions asked on a proforma provided for this purpose. - 5.5.6 If such written responses are not requested, the College observer will keep a record of the number and nature of questions asked and answers given.
+Copies of all supportive materials such as slides and images must be provided to the College office for safe storage. - 5.5.2 It is essential that marking of the written papers is completed, that grades are collated, and that examiners have conferred about each candidate before the oral and practical examinations take place - 5.5.3 The practical examination should be of sufficient duration to adequately assess the candidate's practical application of their knowledge.
+If more than three hours is required, a break is mandatory. - 5.5.4 Every attempt should be made to assess practical skills.